hashicorp/vault/website/source/docs/concepts/tokens.html.md

 There are a few important things to know when using periodic tokens:

 * When a periodic token is created via a token store role, the _current_ value of the role's period setting will be used at renewal time
 * A token with both a period and an explicit max TTL will act like a periodic token but will be revoked when the explicit max TTL is reached

+### CIDR-Bound Tokens

+Some tokens are able to be bound to CIDR(s) that restrict the range of client IPs allowed to use them.
+These affect all tokens except for non-expiring root tokens (those with a TTL of zero).
+If a root token has an expiration, it also is affected by CIDR-binding.